Meekdavid/Third-Party-Integrations/README.md

 # My Third Party Integration Implementations

 ## Description
 This repo shows all the implementations I have designed and built to integrate third party merchants with any organization.
-I have integrated both SOAP and REST APIs using technologies such as restsharp, C#, WSDL and XML and JSON.
+I have integrated both SOAP and REST APIs using technologies such as restsharp, C#, WSDL, XML and JSON.

 ## Bugs